 The concept of an alpha doesn’t really exist, but the fact that some people think it does is very telling.
 If you need to be it and you need to claim you’re it, then you’re not it.
 If you are driven by a need to prove yourself, then you’re showing that you can only function with that validation.

-Rarely is someone who claims to be an alpha a person you want in your life, because they have traits that are draining and problematic (Cain, 2012).
+Rarely is someone who claims to be an alpha, a person you want in your life, because they have traits that are draining and problematic (Cain, 2012).
 Because introverts are seen as shy, and thus submissive (which they’re not), they’re often overlooked.
 But the reality is, they’re the ones making the smart choices.
 Thus, extroverts can benefit from ditching the alpha ideal, not just for their own happiness, but for the happiness of those around them.

 Decision making

 A study by Khalil (2016) on 270 randomly selected participants from Pakistan found that introverts make better decisions than their extroverted counterparts do.
 Introverts are less likely to make impulsive decisions.
 They also found that because extroverts don’t like thinking about such things, they’ll postpone decision-making where possible.
-And, although extroverts do double-check information, they often needed someone to steer them to the right decision if the decision is important.
+And, although extroverts do double-check information, they often need someone to steer them to the right decision if the decision is important.

 That said, Khalil (2016) study has to be taken with a pinch of salt because it’s not generalisable because of the participants’ lack of diversity.
 That doesn’t mean the finding is wrong or won’t be proven in other countries and demographics, just that those studies need to be done so the findings can be confirmed.